njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/resources/README.md

-This folder holds the input/output files for the IPython Notebooks, spam_detector_optimization.ipynb and spam_detector.ipynb.
+This folder holds the input/output files for the IPython Notebook, student_loans.ipynb.

 ----